10 Songs From the Desert Southwest

 Comancheros by Mister Neutrino

 The Old West is filled with stories of the drifter, the loner, the gunslinger and the traveler.
 The next three songs deal with this myth.
 First, there is "Big Iron", a Marty Robbins Old West tune from his legendary.Gunslingers.album.
-Even though Michael Murphy does the singing here, Robbins storytelling skill comes through loud and clear.
+Even though this is only an audio recording, Robbins storytelling skill comes through loud and clear.

 Anybody Going to San Antone